joowani/dtags/README.rst

    -  Don't touch this file at all if possible
    -  If this is deleted, it is auto-generated the next time a dtags command is run.
+-  For a shell variable to be created automatically, the tag name must not conflict with environment variable names